 - Good work history (performance and attendance);

-- Adherence to professional ethical principles, to the Network's management philosophy and to organizational values;
+- Adherence to professional ethical principles, the Network's management philosophy, and organizational values;

 - Compliance with the rules of confidentiality set by Vitalité Health Network.